sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-05-Transaction-relaying.md

 ---

 ## Overview
 In this chapter we will implement the relaying of such transactions, that are not yet included in the blockchain.
 In bitcoin, these transaction are also known as “unconfirmed transactions”.
-Typically, when someone wants to include a transaction to the blockchain (= send coins to some address ) he broadcasts the transaction to the network and hopefully some node will mine the transaction to the blockchain.
+Typically, when someone wants to include a transaction to the blockchain (= send coins to some address ) he broadcasts the transaction to the network and hopefully some node will mint the transaction to the blockchain.

-This feature is very important for a working cryptocurrency, since it means you don’t need to mine a block yourself, in order to include a transaction to the blockchain.
+This feature is very important for a working cryptocurrency, since it means you don’t need to mint a block yourself, in order to include a transaction to the blockchain.

 As a consequence, the nodes will now share two types of data when they communicate with each other: